wpmetabox/docs/_docs/extensions/mb-frontend-submission.md

 } );
 ```

+`rwmb_frontend_before_form`

+This action fires before form output.
+It accepts one parameter `$config` - the form configuration, taken from the shortcode attributes.

+`rwmb_frontend_after_form`

+This action fires after form output.
+It accepts one parameter `$config` - the form configuration, taken from the shortcode attributes.

 `rwmb_frontend_before_display_confirmation`

 This action fires before the confirmation message is displayed.
 It accepts one parameter `$config` - the form configuration, taken from the shortcode attributes.